symfony/ux-live-component/doc/index.rst

 Communication Between Components: Emitting Events
 -------------------------------------------------

-.. versionadded:: 2.8

-    The ability to emit events was added in Live Components 2.8.

 Events allow you to communicate between any two components that live on your page.